Your Durham research firm closes in QuickBooks, then spends a week splitting costs across grants by hand

 Exactly what you get

 Accounting that speaks grants: costs allocate across awards by rule, effort reconciles to payroll inside the books, and funder reports generate in each agency's format.
 You keep QuickBooks or Xero for commercial accounting and add the fund-accounting layer that turns a week of manual close work into an automated process.
-It connects to your ERP (Enterprise Resource Planning) for purchasing, HR (Human Resources) software for effort, and business intelligence dashboards for grant burn-down.
+It connects to your ERP (Enterprise Resource Planning) for purchasing, HR (Human Resources) software for effort, and business intelligence (BI) dashboards for grant burn-down.

 How to choose a developer in Durham